rtasalem/barbie-ecommerce-website/README.md

 - Ensuring all tests pass for all controller and service classes (code coverage is currently 93.8%)

 ## Team Organisation
 Whilst working on this project, the authors used Scrum and Agile principles to organise and prioritise their tasks.
 This included daily scrums, a scrum retrospective, working in sprints, and composing a product backlog.
 Kanban boards and product backlogs were managed using Jira Software.
-### DoD
-The e-commerce website is considered “done” when it is functional, responsive, and meets the following criteria: all core features, including product listing, shopping basket, user registration, login and logout functionality are implemented and functioning correctly.
-The user interface is polished, with intuitive navigation menus, well-designed pages and smooth transitions.
-The website is at least 80% tested, and the code is well documented.